Economic Council of Canada

-The Council was an independent economic advisory body established as a federal Crown Corporation by the Government of Canada in 1963.
-Its purpose was to report on a wide range of pressing matters relating to Canada’s economic development, focusing on five main economic objectives: full employment, sustained economic growth, price stability, equitable distribution of rising incomes, and a viable balance of payments.
-It worked to meet these ends until 1992, when its doors were closed.
-Over that period, the Councii conducted economic research on many topics of the day that still bear relevance in the 2020s.
-This article has five sections: Council Governance, Staff and Budget; Council Roles and Origins; Changing Context and Closure; Council’s Contributions, highlighting important messages emanating from its research; and Compilation of Council Output, comprehensively listing most of what the Council produced.
-The authors of this piece are grateful to the late Fred Belaire, who served as Council Board Secretary during the early years and whose thoughts and documents were indispensable in the development of this article, particularly with regard to Council origins.
+The Economic Council of Canada was an independent economic advisory body established as a federal Crown Corporation by the Government of Canada in 1963.
+Its purpose was to report on a wide range of pressing matters relating to Canada's economic development, focusing on five main economic objectives: full employment, sustained economic growth, price stability, equitable distribution of rising incomes, and a viable balance of payments.
+The council was dissolved alongside six other government organizations in 1993.

-Council Governance, Staff and Budget
+Governance, staff and budget

-The Council was overseen by a Chair (actually, "Chairman"), two Deputy Chairs and Directors (with one deputy position being Director only until 1987), and not more than 25 part-time board Members.
-The Chairs and Deputies were appointed by the Prime Minister and the board members by the Governor in Council.
-The Chair was the Chief Executive Officer and had responsibility for supervision over and direction of the work of the staff.
-All signed the Reviews and Research Reports, with dissent being rare.
-The Council reported to a Minister of Parliament “as may be designated by the Governor in Council to act as the Minister responsible for purpose of the Act.”
-Initially, this Minister was Maurice Lamontagne, Secretary of State, who had strongly supported the establishment of the Council; by the mid-1960s it was the Prime Minister of Canada whom the Council reported to.
-All the Council’s funding came from the federal government, via the Finance and Industry ministers.
-There were six Chairs (plus one interim), as follows:
+The council was overseen by a chair (actually, "Chairman"), two deputy chairs and directors (with one deputy position being Director only until 1987), and not more than 25 part-time board members.
+The chairs and deputies were appointed by the prime minister and the board members by the governor in council.
+The chair was the chief executive officer and had responsibility for supervision over and direction of the work of the staff.
+All signed the reviews and research reports, with dissent being rare.
+The council reported to a minister of Parliament "as may be designated by the Governor in Council to act as the Minister responsible for purpose of the Act."
+Initially, this minister was Maurice Lamontagne, secretary of state, who had strongly supported the establishment of the council; by the mid-1960s it was the prime minister of Canada whom the council reported to.
+All the council's funding came from the federal government, via the finance and industry ministers.
+There were six chairs (plus one interim), as follows: